juanfranblanco/vscode-solidity/README.md

 Raghav Dua for the creation of solium the solidity linter and Sol Parse (and everyone that contributed to those projects)

-Beau Gunderson for contributing the initial integration of solium  https://github.com/juanfranblanco/vscode-solidity/issues/24
+Beau Gunderson for contributing the initial integration of solium  https://github.com/juanfranblanco/vscode-solidity/issues/24, the initial server and error mappings.

 Nick Addison, Elazar Gershuni, Joe Whittles for their contributions.

 David Krmpotic and Ralph Pichler for the original Sublime extension https://github.com/davidhq/SublimeEthereum

+Everyone for their support!